SaranyaVellasiri/Project/README.md

 # Project
 Project repo
-it is my first repo
+it is my first repository.